persuader72/silla-prism-integration/README.md

 This are some example automations for the touch button events

-### Start charge after single touch event if the wallbox is in pause state
+### Start charge after single touch event if Prism is in pause state

 ```yaml
 alias: Avvia ricarica dopo pressione pulsante